luapower/package.exedir/package/exedir.md

 ## `local exedir = require'package.exedir'`

-Get the directory of the LuaJIT executable.
+Get the full path of the directory of the LuaJIT executable.

+## `local exepath = require'package.exepath'`

+Get the full path of the LuaJIT executable.

+## NOTE

-This is a LuaJIT built-in in the LuaJIT binary included in luapower, so this package is only needed if using vanilla LuaJIT.
+These modules are built-ins in the [LuaJIT binary included in luapower][luajit].
+These [fs]-based alternative implementations are only needed if using vanilla LuaJIT.